-You can also hover your mouse over them for a pop up preview, And some apps will even allow you to interact with them in this preview mode.
+You can also hover your mouse over them for a popup preview, and some apps will even allow you to interact with them in this preview mode.
 Here's something else that's new.
-Clicking on an app in the Start Bar will still launch that app in full-screen mode, but now you can close a Metro App by moving your mouse to the top of the screen, going all the way to the top right-hand side and clicking the X. You can also click the dash to minimize it.
-But now it's much easier to close a Metro app if you're using a mouse.
+Clicking on an app in the start bar will still launch that app in full screen mode, but now you can close a Metro app by moving your mouse to the top of the screen, going all the way to the top right-hand side and clicking the X. You can also click the dash to minimize it, but now it's much easier to close a Metro app if you're using a mouse.

-Now let's talk about some Start screen changes.
-I'll click to get back to my Start screen.
-There's now a new app notification at the bottom of the Start screen.
-Previously, it was more difficult to find out any new apps that you've installed, but clicking on the arrow will take you to the main app screen, and now you can see that all new apps are highlighted with the word new next to them so that you can quickly find all your new apps.
-I'm going to click the arrow to go back to that main Start screen.
+Now let's talk about some start screen changes.
+I'll click to get back to my start screen.
+There's now a new app notification at the bottom of the start screen.
+Previously, it was more difficult to find out any new apps that you've installed, but clicking on the arrow will take you to the main Apps screen, and now you can see that all the new apps are highlighted with the word new next to them so that you can quickly find all your new apps.
+I'm gonna click the arrow to go back to that main start screen.

 On the very top right here, you'll notice a much easier to find power button to the right of your profile.
-If I click on that Power button, I can now put the computer to sleep, Shut Down or Restart.
-You'll also notice next to that, we have a nice handy search button here so that we can search for apps directly right from the Start screen.
-So that's it for the new major changes in Windows 8.1 Update 1.
-Again, the most notable differences is the difference between using a mouse versus using a touchscreen.
+If I click on that power button, I can now put the computer to sleep, shut down, or restart.
+You'll also notice next to that, we have a nice handy search button here so that we can search for apps directly right from this start screen.
+That's it for the new major changes in Windows 8.1 Update 1.
+Again, the most notable difference is the difference between using a mouse versus using a touchscreen.